-Once you know where your parents are moving, figure out how you are going to make it all work.
-It can be challenging to take care of an elderly parent in your home, and it is hard to move your parents into a nursing home.
+Once you know where your parents are moving to, figure out how you will make it work.
+It can be challenging to care for an elderly parent in your home, and it is hard to move your parents into a nursing home.

-If your parent is making the decision for themself, discuss the following:
+If your parent is making the decision, discuss the following:

-- What space is available in my home for my parents to live in?
+- What space is available in my home for them to live in?
 Will they be able to have privacy?
 How can we make things more private?

-- Will parents share any household responsibilities, like chores?
+- Will they share any household responsibilities, like chores?

 - How will we downsize their current belongings?
 Will we hold an estate sale?

 Related Article: Inheriting a House Full of Stuff: Here’s What to Do